 This disorder is usually diagnosed shortly after birth.

-Contact your baby's provider right away if the baby vomits repeatedly after feedings, or if the baby develops breathing difficulties.
+Contact your baby's provider right away if your baby vomits repeatedly after feedings, or if your baby develops breathing difficulties.

 Dingeldein M. Selected gastrointestinal anomalies in the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 84.